 In this course, you'll deep dive into Android design and architecture and learn how to write clean, readable and maintainable code in your Android applications.

-As you probably know, it's relatively easy to start developing for Android.
-One can go from zero to publishing an app on Google Play in just few months.
-However, it's equally easy to mess up your Android project with dirty code.
+As you probably know, starting developing for Android isn't that hard.
+Really, you can go from zero to publishing an app on Google Play in just few months.
+However, it's even easier to mess up your Android project with dirty code.